a-ws-m/unlockNN/paper/paper.md

 first-principles calculations based on physical laws, particularly for complex systems with many possible configurations [@butlerMachineLearningMolecular2018;@ramprasadMachineLearningMaterials2017;@xueAcceleratedSearchMaterials2016].
-In particular, neural networks (NNs) have been shown to achieve predictive accuracies on the order of chemical accuracy.
+In particular, neural networks (NNs) have been shown to achieve predictive accuracies within the threshold of "chemical accuracy" [@chenGraphNetworksUniversal2019;@schuttSchNetDeepLearning2018;@faberPredictionErrorsMolecular2017].

 However, most current implementations of NNs for materials property prediction lack _uncertainty quantification_, a measure of the confidence of a prediction.